 What am I?

-A systems administrator and cybersecurity professional by day; a reverse-engineer and laissez-faire developer by night.
+systems administrator software engineer and cybersecurity professional by day; a tinkerer and lackadaisical developer by night.

 Where am I?

-Working.
-At a terminal.
-Avoiding my debt to the Sandman.
-Enjoying the calm breeze of a late summer evening.
-Pick any.
+- Enjoying the calm breeze of a late summer evening

 When am I?

 I am then and I am now, and to the limit of my senses I am yet to be.

 That probably requires a couple more kilobytes to discuss!